Bundesliga Bulletin: Robert Lewandowski reaches 40, Augsburg and Hertha Berlin safe | DW | 15.05.2021

 What was the game of the weekend?

-Schalke's 4-3 win againt Frankfurt had everything.
+Schalke's 4-3 win against Frankfurt had everything.
 Schalke went ahead, were 2-1 down and then led 4-2.

 Andre Silva's 26th goal of the season wasn't enough for Frankfurt